 - new construction - raising an existing house and building underneath.

 The upper floor is raised and the ground level is designed to meet wet-proofing principles.5

-Construction methods focus on creating an insulated single skin rendered Autoclaved Aerated Concrete (AAC) panel wall system, with water-resistant flooring options.
+Construction methods focus on creating an insulated single skin rendered Autoclaved Aerated Concrete waters prior to a flood event.